berbix/berbix-python/README.md

 - `phone` - Previously verified phone number for a user.
 - `customer_uid` - An ID or identifier for the user in your system.
 - `template_key` - The template key for this transaction.
-- `hosted_options` - Optional configuration object for creating hosted transactions.
+- Deprecated: `hosted_options` - Optional configuration object for creating hosted transactions.
 The `hosted_options` object can optionally include the following fields:
   - `completion_email` - Email address to which completion alerts will be sent for this transaction.
   - `redirect_url` - URL to redirect the user to after they complete the transaction.
 If not specified, the URL specified in the Berbix dashboard will be used instead.

 ##### `create_hosted_transaction(options): HostedTransactionResponse`

 Creates a hosted transaction within Berbix to initialize the client SDK.
-This works the same as create_transaction except that it returns an explicit `hosted_url` for hosted transactions.
+This works the same as create_transaction except `hosted_options` is a valid parameter and that it returns an explicit `hosted_url` for hosted transactions.

+Supported options:

+- `email` - Previously verified email address for a user.
+- `phone` - Previously verified phone number for a user.
+- `customer_uid` - An ID or identifier for the user in your system.
+- `template_key` - The template key for this transaction.
+- `hosted_options` - Optional configuration object for creating hosted transactions.
+The `hosted_options` object can optionally include the following fields:
+  - `completion_email` - Email address to which completion alerts will be sent for this transaction.
+  - `redirect_url` - URL to redirect the user to after they complete the transaction.
+If not specified, the URL specified in the Berbix dashboard will be used instead.

 ##### `fetch_transaction(tokens: Tokens): object`